zhouhanseng/Maskbook-News/_i18n/en/_posts/2021-02-25-check-airdrop-not-claimable-feature-is-live.md

 **Initial Twitter Offering**

 Initial Twitter Offering is our latest feature aimed to revolutionize the asset issuance market.
-We’ve successfully launched 2 offerings with Loopring and Mirror.
+We’ve successfully launched 2 offerings with Loopring and Mirror Protocol.
 208 people participated in the 2 offerings.
 We are a bit surprised that 2 other offerings took place and 3 people participated.
 So we decide to give additional rewards to those 3 addresses.
 It is indeed permissionless so we welcome anyone to utilize the ITO feature.

 ![]({{ site.baseurl_root }}/uploads/8-13.png)